 Plateau State Judicial Bombshell: Court of Appeal Nullifies Governor Mutfwang’s 2023 Election

-Plateau State Judicial Bombshell: Court Of Appeal Nullifies Governor Mutfwang'S 2023 Election Which Led To Unraveling Political Turmoil In The State
+Plateau State Judicial Bombshell: Court of Appeal Nullifies Governor Mutfwang's 2023 Election Which Led To Unraveling Political Turmoil in The State

 The legal battle over the Plateau State governorship election began when Nentawe Goshwe, the All Progressives Congress (APC) candidate, contested Caleb Mutfwang’s victory.
 Goshwe claimed that Mutfwang was not validly nominated by the Peoples Democratic Party (PDP) and cited non-compliance with the Electoral Act during the election.
 Despite Goshwe’s efforts, a three-member tribunal, led by Justice R. Irele-Ifijeh, unanimously dismissed the petition for lacking merit.